LoginRadius/engineering-portal/content/Role-Based-User-Authentication-with-LoginRadius-and-ReactJs/index.md

 ```

 ## Configuring LoginRadius for React
-Next, we will install the LoginRadius react dependency using the CLI:
+Next, you'll install the LoginRadius React dependency using the CLI:

 For node users:

 ```powershell